What Is RPKI? Resource Public Key Infrastructure For Beginners

 To better understand how BGP works, it’s important to get familiar with autonomous systems and the IP address space.

-An AS is a group of large networks that makes up the internet.
+An AS is a group of large networks that make up the internet.
 A network or a group of networks owns an autonomous system, which a resource holder manages.

 A single AS consists of numerous different subnetworks that share a common internet routing logic and routing policies.
 A routing policy consists of an IP space and other autonomous systems it can connect to.